The Xometry app works best with JavaScript enabled!

 714.8

-Table 2 compares certain chemical properties of some aluminum alloys:
+Table two below compares some of the chemical properties of certain aluminum alloys.

 Table 2: Chemical Properties of Aluminum Alloys